In a Centers for Disease Control and Prevention (CDC) study, HALF of patients hospitalized with COVID-19 had obesity.1*

 Obesity and COVID-19 fact sheet

-This fact sheet presents data regarding the link between COVID-19 and obesity and provides resources for you and your patients to stay up to date on the latest information.
+This fact sheet presents data regarding the link between COVID-19 and obesity.

 COVID-19 and obesity: addressing the epidemic of obesity during the COVID-19 pandemic